American Diabetes Association Diabetes Alert Day®

 You can find out if you are at risk for type 2 diabetes by taking this quick and simple Diabetes Risk Test.
 We encourage you to share this test with your friends, family members, and employees, especially this year as it has been proven that those with diabetes are more likely to have serious symptoms and complications from COVID-19.

 Know the Facts

-Listed below are facts and statistics from National Institute of Diabetes and Digestive and Kidney Diseases and the Centers for Disease Control about diabetes that you need to know:
+Listed below are facts and statistics from NIDDK and the CDC about diabetes that you need to know:

 - Diabetes is one of the world’s fastest-growing chronic diseases.

 - Adults with diabetes have a two-to three-fold increased risk of heart attacks and strokes.